bedrockio/model/README.md

 #### Unique Constraints

-Note that although monogoose allows a `unique` option on fields, this will add a unique index to the mongo collection itself which is incompatible with soft deletion.
+Although monogoose allows a `unique` option on fields, this will add a unique index to the mongo collection itself which is incompatible with soft deletion.

 This module will intercept `unique: true` to create a soft delete compatible validation which will: